aws-cloudformation/aws-cloudformation-resource-providers-rds/aws-rds-dbclusterparametergroup/docs/tag.md

 #### Value

 The value for the tag.
-You can specify a value that is 1 to 255 Unicode characters in length and cannot be prefixed with aws:.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 _Required_: Yes

 _Type_: String

-_Minimum_: <code>1</code>

 _Maximum_: <code>256</code>